-RJ Student leaders trained hundreds of students and staff and guided dozens of students through restorative processes to address harm resolve conflicts, and restore relationships.
+Every year, RJ Student leaders train hundreds of students and staff and guid dozens of students through restorative processes to address harm resolve conflicts, and restore relationships.

-In 2015-16, 6 students worked as RJ Student Leaders in their communities in:
+RJ Student Leaders bring Restorative Practices to their communities in:

 - RJOY, Restorative Justice for Oakland Youth